Nancy Drolet: Personal life

 In 1994, she married her long-time partner Natalie Allaire in Quebec.
 Nancy and Natalie have one child together.
 Nancy has always traveled throughout her career and is looking to plant her roots with her long-time partner Natalie in Rosemont-La Petite-Patrie.

-Drolet ran for the Liberal Party of Canada in the 2021 Canadian federal election in the riding of Rosemont—La Petite-Patrie.
+Drolet ran for the Liberal Party of Canada in the 2021 Canadian federal election in the riding of Rosemont—La Petite-Patrie finishing in second place.